SorokinaLera/Onliner.by/README.md

 3) update project dependencies via Maven
 (you can do that in IDE by clicking the “Update” button in `pom.xml` file  or via terminal command `mvn dependency:resolve`)

+4) run project:
-4) run project via IDE by clicking the run button or via terminal command `mvn clean test -DsuiteXmlFile=src/test/resources/SmokeTest.xml`
+- via IDE by clicking the run button
+- via terminal command `mvn clean test -DsuiteXmlFile=src/test/resources/SmokeTest.xml`

 __Dependencies__